CHARLOTTE BALDWIN, LPC

 What should I bring to the Initial Appointment?

-Please bring your completed intake packet and copies of any previous counseling, mental health or relevant medical records (if available).
+Please bring or email your completed intake packet and copies of any previous counseling, mental health or relevant medical records (if available).
 The intake packets are available to download in the Forms section of this website.
 Please be prepared to pay for your session fee in full during your appointment.
 I accept cash, check, or credit card.

 *If you are bringing a child for treatment whose parents are divorced, you must provide documentation for parental rights to consent for treatment.